Izzat-Kawadri/RollerMadness-Angry-Birds-Edition/README.md

 ## Run the Game

 1. **Game Test**:
-   to test the game please visit this link : https://izzat-kawadri.github.io/RollerMadness-Angry-Birds-Edition/
+if you want to test the game please visit this link : https://izzat-kawadri.github.io/RollerMadness-Angry-Birds-Edition/

+---

 ## Credits